113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

  <dt>PLUGIN NAME</dt>
  <dd>Name of the plug-in to update.
 If not specified, the command checks upgrades for all plug-ins installed.</dd>
  <dt>-r REPO_NAME</dt>
  <dd>The name of the repository where the plug-in binary is located.
-If not specified, the command uses the default plug-in repository 'Bluemix'.</dd>
+If not specified, the command uses the default plug-in repository `IBM Cloud`.</dd>
  <dt>-v <i>VERSION</i> (optional)</dt>
  <dd>The version of the plug-in to be updated to.
-If not provided, update the plug-in to the the latest available version.</dd>
+If not provided, update the plug-in to the most recent version.</dd>
  <dt>--all</dt>
  <dd>Update all available plug-ins</dd>
 </dl>

 <strong>Examples</strong>:

-check for all available upgrade in the official plug-in repository 'Bluemix':
+Check for all available upgrades in the official plug-in repository `IBM Cloud`:
 ```
-ibmcloud plugin update -r Bluemix
+ibmcloud plugin update -r "IBM Cloud"
 ```
+{: codeblock}

-or simply:
+or you can run:
 ```
 ibmcloud plugin update
 ```
+{: codeblock}

-Upgrade plug-in 'container-service' in the official plug-in repository to the latest:
+Upgrade the plug-in 'container-service' in the official plug-in repository to the most recent:
 ```
 ibmcloud plugin update container-service
 ```
+{: codeblock}

-Update plug-in 'container-service' in the official plug-in repository to version '0.1.440':
+Update the plug-in 'container-service' in the official plug-in repository to version '0.1.440':
 ```
 ibmcloud plugin update container-service -v 0.1.440
 ```
+{: codeblock}

 ## ibmcloud plugin uninstall
 {: #ibmcloud_plugin_uninstall}

 Uninstall the specified plug-in from {{site.data.keyword.cloud_notm}} CLI.
 ```
 ibmcloud plugin uninstall PLUGIN_NAME
 ```